sczhou/ProPainter/README.md

 ## Update
-- **2023.09.24**: We remove the watermark removal demo officially to prevent the misuse of our work for unethical purposes.
+- **2023.09.24**: We remove the watermark removal demos officially to prevent the misuse of our work for unethical purposes.
 - **2023.09.21**: Add features for memory-efficient inference.
 Check our [GPU memory](https://github.com/sczhou/ProPainter#-memory-efficient-inference) requirements. 🚀
 - **2023.09.07**: Our code and model are publicly available. 🐳
 - **2023.09.01**: This repo is created.